 As the crane installation date approaches, phone calls and interactions with the installers will become increasingly frequent, potentially even daily.
 Everyone will want to be on the same page so that any scheduling, staffing, or production changes can be communicated and the crane installation time frame may be adjusted.

-When you get within a certain amount of time before the intended installation date, everything goes into high gear to arrange the logistics, transportation, and scheduling of people, material, and equipment.
+When you get within a certain amount of time before the intended installation date, everything goes into high gear to arrange the logistics, transportation, and scheduling of people, materials, and equipment.

 Some overhead crane manufacturers require 30 days' notice for any modifications to the intended install date, while others may demand seven days' notice.
 Make sure you understand what the "point of no return" for your overhead crane installation is.
 Once the procedure starts, there's no stopping it because the crane and installation equipment are most likely on their way to your location.